The Best RV Skirts for Winter

 The durable plastic panels connect using hook and loop joiners, making them easy to attach and remove as needed.
 Getting an exact fit may require some of the pieces to be trimmed down in size, so a jigsaw or similar tool may be required.
 Once in place, the plastic skirt serves as a protective shield for the vehicle’s undercarriage.

 Another option for toolless installation is the AirSkirt.
-The concept behind this approach is that RV owners place long, heavy-duty inflatable cylinders under their vehicle and then inflate them, filling in gaps that would allow cold air in.
+The concept behind this product is that RV owners place long, heavy-duty inflatable cylinders under their vehicles and then inflate them, filling in gaps that would normally allow cold air to seep in.
 This is a straightforward process, but inflating the tubes can take time, depending on their size and the air temperature.

-AirSkirts are also sold in kits based on the size of the vehicle, with options ranging from “tiny” to “extra-large.”
-The kits include tubes of various lengths for filling in the gaps between the tires under the RV.
+AirSkirts are sold in kits based on the size of the RV, with options ranging from “tiny” to “extra-large.”
+The kits include tubes of various lengths for filling in the gaps between the tires found under the vehicle.
 The package includes a handy storage bag and an 800-watt electric air pump.
-Pricing starts at $2099 and can go as high as $3399, depending on which kit is required.
+Pricing starts at $1800 and can go as high as $2900, depending on which kit is needed.

 The RV WindSkirt is another affordable option for creating a protective barrier around a motorhome.
 The lightweight and durable skirts come in two sizes—48- and 82-inches—with owners selecting the individual pieces they need to fit their specific vehicle.
 The skirts are made from high-quality canvas, which provides durability without becoming overly bulky.
 The bottom of the skirt is also weighted, which helps keep it connected to the ground when forming a sealed barrier around the RV.